Take Me Off the Pain Measuring Scale

 The measuring charts don’t frustrate me that much.
 I know that they are trying to gauge a person’s pain and I know we all have different pain levels.
 They just don’t measure up for me.

 This is just my opinion.
 Some of us have a very high pain tolerance.
-We live and function in pain year after year, so we learn to do everything without pain medication, or even with pain medication in spite of the pain.
+We experience pain constantly, so we learn to do most things without pain medication, or even with pain medication in spite of the pain.
 I have gotten used to being in pain.
-That doesn’t mean I hurt any less, but it makes me able to do things that people with lower tolerance couldn’t do in a million years.\
+I don’t hurt less, but I can do things that people with lower tolerance couldn’t do in a million years.

 Knowing your pain number